Kiverix/AeroPull/README.md

 Download history logging

-Optional splash screen and sound effects
+A splash screen and sound effects

 Quick links to GAQ9.com and my YouTube channel